 Generally speaking, plants with thick leaves and stems are easy transplants.
 Switching from soil to hydroponics temporarily interrupts the flow of moisture up from the roots.
 These plants store moisture in their leaves and stems, so they're not effected by an interruption of moisture from the roots.

 See a list of easy transplants here.

-A good growing environment is imperative during the transition because the moisture and nutrients the plant needs are scarce while new roots are forming.
+A good growing environment is imperative for these plants during the transition.
+The moisture and nutrients the plant needs are scarce while new roots are forming.
 If the plant doesn't get what it needs to live and grow, it goes into stress.
 Leaves droop, turn yellow, and eventually fall off.

-Having the right tools makes the job easy (see Tools for Transplanting for more on tools).
+Having the right tools makes the job a lot easier (see Tools for Transplanting for more).

-See a list of plants that might need a little coaxing here.
+See the list of plants that might need a little coaxing here.

 It's ironic that these same plants - love hydroponics!
 That's because LECA pebbles create an even flow of air and moisture at the root zone, creating a perfect growing environment for delicate root systems.
 Growing these plants in hydroponics is much easier than growing in soil.
 The best way to grow these plants is to start with seedlings or cuttings.

 The list of plants that are difficult transplants here.

 The new hydroponic grow pot should be a "snug fit" for the root system.
-That means choosing a hydro planter that's the same size or even sightly smaller than the existing soil pot.
+In many cases, that means choosing a hydro planter that's the same size or even sightly smaller than the existing soil pot.

 The shape of the grow pot is also important.
 Our culture pots are tappered, have extra openings on the side, and have a dome on the bottom.
 All of these features insure an even mix of air and water at the roots - the key to transplanting success!